ittspex/24.7.2_Pet_Friends/README.md

-Test project for task 24.7.2 of the SkillFactory module of the QAP157 course
+Test project for task 24.7.2 of the SkillFactory module of the QAP course

 The /tests directory contains a file with tests.